Healing the Wounded Feminine Include 5 Transformational Steps

 Internalized Discrimination

 The healing journey of the wounded feminine energy involves introspection and personal development.
-It entails figuring out the underlying reasons for the hurting, accepting how it affects our lives, and making the necessary adjustments to heal and incorporate our feminine energy into our wholeness as divine feminine.
+It entails figuring out the underlying reasons for the hurting, accepting how it affects our lives, and making the necessary adjustments to heal and incorporate our feminine energy into our wholeness as the divine feminine.

 RELATED: Dark Feminine Energy: 11 Ways To Reclaim Your Power